helidon-io/helidon/docs/mp/metrics/prometheus-exemplar-support.md

 ## Maven Coordinates

-To enable OpenMetrics exemplar support, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable OpenMetrics exemplar support, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>